Information Technology Services

 webcast.berkeley is the campus program for automated recording and publishing of course lectures for student review.
 It is also possible to make course lecture recordings available to learners around the globe.
 Audio and video recordings of class lectures can be published to bCourses and bSpace (campus learning management systems), UC Berkeley on YouTube, and UC Berkeley on iTunes U (webcast.berkeley.edu).

 Library-related online information services such as OskiCat and Melvyl (Next Gen) are accessible from the Library website (lib.berkeley.edu).

-Software Central offers downloads of campus site-licensed software, including integrated firewall/antivirus programs, Adobe's Creativity Suite, and Microsoft OS upgrade and Office software.
+Software Central offers downloads of campus-licensed software including anti-virus software, Adobe's Creative Suite, Microsoft Windows upgrades, and Microsoft Office.
 Check online for a complete list of software products (software.berkeley.edu).

 System Status is the website to check for information regarding campuswide system outages (systemstatus.berkeley.edu).